 FLAVOURS CAFÉ TODAY

-In 1999 the building was purchased by the Neilsen family and transformed into Flavours Café.
+In 1999 the building was purchased and transformed into Flavours Café.
 Over the years the building has been sympathetically restored and wherever possible appropriate material was used to bring the building to the wonderful condition you see today.
 The Scenic Rim Regional Council recognised the historic significance of the building in 2014 and placed it on the Scenic Rim Heritage Register.